fmbot-discord/docs/docs/commands/friends.md

 Adds one or multiple friends to your friends list.

-Can both be used with Discord users or Last.fm usernames.
+Select other users by mention, Discord ID or Last.fm username

 !!! note "Examples"
     `.addfriends frikandel_`